-Therefore, the CHALLENGERS, Richard D. Foley, Steve Nieman, Robert C. Osborne, MD and Terry K. Dayton are undertaking to provide you with this Proxy Statement and proxy card to enable you to vote on the CHALLENGERS who are running.
+Therefore, the CHALLENGERS, Richard D. Foley, Steve Nieman, Robert C. Osborne, MD and Terry K. Dayton are undertaking to provide you with this Proxy Statement and proxy card to enable you to vote on all the candidates who are running.
 In April 13 and April 16, 2004 letters to the Company-AAG, we asked the management to allow us to include the incumbent nominees on our proxy voting card, but they did not respond.
-Hence, lacking the management's permission, we have included only the CHALLENGERS on our proxy card.
-Unfortunately, there will be two proxy cards; neither will have all candidates listed.
-We apologize for this confusion.
+Hence, with no objection forthcoming, we have included all candidates on our proxy card so that at least one ballot will have all nominees on it for shareholders to vote upon.

-We believe that a fresh perspective is needed on the board of directors, and that management of the Company-AAG would benefit from electing the four CHALLENGER candidates.
+We believe that a fresh perspective is needed on the board of directors, and that management of the Company-AAG would benefit from electing the three CHALLENGER candidates.